Miguel Vargas Player Props: Dodgers vs. Cubs

 Cubs Pitching Rankings

+- The 9.8 strikeouts per nine innings compiled by the Cubs pitching staff ranks fourth in the league.

-- The Cubs' 3.75 team ERA ranks seventh across all MLB pitching staffs.
+- The Cubs' 3.02 team ERA ranks fourth among all MLB pitching staffs.

-- Cubs pitchers combine to give up 11 home runs (0.9 per game), the fourth-fewest in baseball.
+- Cubs pitchers combine to give up the second-fewest home runs in baseball (12 total, 0.7 per game).

+- Taillon (0-2 with a 3.86 ERA and 16 strikeouts in 14 2/3 innings pitched) gets the start for the Cubs, his fourth of the season.

-- In his last time out on Monday, the lefty threw five innings against the Seattle Mariners, allowing one earned run while surrendering two hits.
+- In his last appearance on Sunday, the right-hander tossed five scoreless innings against the Los Angeles Dodgers while surrendering two hits.

+- The 31-year-old has an ERA of 3.86, with 10.3 strikeouts per nine innings, in three games this season.
+Opponents are batting .263 against him.

 © 2023 Data Skrive.
 All rights reserved.